ZachWatkins/zachwatkins.github.io/articles/comparing-wordpress-and-vitepress-for-developer-blogs/index.md

 Hot module reloading with VitePress can speed up development with a faster feedback loop.

-Search engine optimization (SEO) seems pointless to compare, but I'll say that it's easier to have good SEO with a WordPress site than if you're writing your own HTML in a VitePress theme.
+Search engine optimization (SEO) seems pointless to compare, but I'll say that it's easier to have good SEO with a WordPress site than if I'm writing my own HTML in a custom VitePress theme.
 The only real way to test SEO is to publish a site and check out the results using a tool like Google Search Console.

 Accessibility is also difficult to compare.
 Since I don't need a UI to write content, the only accessibility I care about is the public-facing website.
 Neither framework makes it easier or harder to write accessible HTML.
 I can use a component library with accessibility assurances with either framework.